JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

     }
     ```
+5. Follow Android Studio suggestions to import missing classes.

-5. Search for `Hello` in the log, and you'll find the greeting from the shared module.
+6. Debug the `app`.
+On the **Logcat** tab, search for `Hello` in the log, and you'll find the greeting from the shared module.

    ![Greeting from the shared module](shared-module-greeting.png)